Skiing, Horses, and a Clawfoot Tub? Skijoring, Alberta’s Quirkiest Winter Sport

 It’s an inclusive sport, welcoming everyone with a sense of adventure.

-For instance, Hartell Homestead near Diamond Valley, and Trails End Beef near Nanton, are both offering skijor days this winter so that novices can give the sport a spin.
+For instance, Hartell Homestead near Diamond Valley offers skijor days this winter so that novices can try the sport.
+Dates are not set yet but watch their event page for details.

 Sam Mitchell, the founder of Skijor Canada, perfectly captures the essence of this sport: “It’s a cocktail of skills, athleticism, adrenaline, style, and fun.”